 - You can pay for social media advertising to reach your direct target market.
 Pay-per-click advertising is available on Facebook and Instagram, which allows you to reach your exact target market.

 - Upload it to Amazon Kindle, this will give it more exposure by opening it to a larger market.
 There will be more opportunities for people to see or come across it.

 - Start taking Pinterest seriously.
 A few weeks ago I discovered Tailwind, which is a scheduling and analytics tool that posts your content when your audience is most active.
 It shows your product or blog to more people by scheduling at the most ‘active’ times, than you would get by doing it on your own.
 To sign up, click here.

 - Try influencer marketing.
 Pay someone with a large social media following to upload a photo recommending it to their fans (send them a free copy as well), or offer them a percentage of profits for how many sales they make.

 - Participate in forums, and genuinely help other people on blog posts or social media comments.
 Give them some advice relative to your book, then post the link to the sales page for them to click onto if they want to read more.

 - Link to it in other relevant blog posts, so even if potential customers haven’t directly searched for it, they can still discover it.

 - Ensure your sales page is attractive, not too pushy, explains the contents and details of the book, and how it will help the reader.
 Try to connect with the reader on an emotional level, and ensure the description explains exactly how you are able to fix their problem.
-I also installed a plugin that shows reviews on the sale page, to show potential buyers how others found the book.
 To see my sales page as an example, click here.

 I hope you have found this blog post helpful.
-I am happy to answer any questions you may have directly, or in the comment section below.
+I am happy to answer any questions you may have directly, or in the comments section below.